-Trust the Summary Judgment Lawyers at the Law Offices of Kretzer and Volberding P.C.
+Trust the Summary Judgment Lawyers at the Law Offices of Seth Kretzer

 For the best summary judgment lawyers who understand the differences between summary adjudication and summary judgment and when to apply for each, contact attorneys Seth Kretzer and James Volberding today through our website or by phone at 713-775-3050.
 These attorneys are on your side and know how to help you get the best possible outcome in your case!